DataDog/datadog-agent/docs/beta/upgrade.md

 ## Windows

 Run the agent6 installation package.
+Download the MSI package of the latest beta version, please use the latest Windows release listed on the [release page](https://github.com/DataDog/datadog-agent/releases)

 ## MacOS